Advanced Angular: AI-Ready Architectures with Signals

 • Effects

-• Integrating existing identity providers like Active Directory or Keycloak
+• Integrating existing identity solutions such as Active Directory or Keycloak

-• Current recommendations from the OAuth 2 working group as the foundation of OAuth 2.1
+• Current recommendations from the OAuth 2.0 Working Group as the basis for OAuth 2.1

-• OAuth 2 and OpenID Connect with JSON Web Tokens (JWT)
+• OAuth 2.0 and OpenID Connect with JSON Web Tokens

 • Single sign-out

-• Tokens in the browser vs. security gateways (Backend for Frontends)
+• Tokens in the browser versus security gateways and backend-for-frontend architectures

 1120+